tonethar/IGME-430-Spring-2021/hw-notes/HW-DomoMaker.md

 1) DomoMaker-B:
   - See myCourses for PDF and dropbox/due date
+  - Typos in PDF:
+    - Bottom of page 6, should be `createdDate` NOT `createdData`
+    - Near top of page 7, get rid of semicolon on this line `owner: convertId(ownderId)`
   - Make sure that you create a new repository (and Heroku app) for each version of DomoMaker.
 I will be grading/checking these off very quiickly, so you will be able to delete the old Heroku apps very quickly if need be
   - What's new:
     - HTTP *sessions* keep track of who is logged in